marmelab/react-admin/docs/InfiniteList.md

 ## Showing The Record Count

 One drawback of the `<InfiniteList>` component is that it doesn't show the number of results.
-To fix this, you can use `useListContext` to access the `total` property of the list, and render the total number of results in a fixed footer:
+To fix this, you can use `useListContext` to access the `total` property of the list, and render the total number of results in a sticky footer:

 ![Infinite list with total number of results](./img/infinite-pagination-count.webp)